quickjkee/eff-diff-edit/README.md

 * _Domain adaptation setting (**dataset training** and **dataset test**)_ \
 If you've downloaded specific dataset, then you can fine-tune your model using images from dataset.
-And then apply fine-tuned model to images from test dataset. \
+And then apply fine-tuned model to images from a test dataset. \
 The following command uses 50 images for train and test on Celeba-HQ:

     ```